How to Invoice Someone

 The invoice date

 The invoice date is the date on which the invoice is issued.
-It is essential as it is the date for the payment terms and also if there is a return or warranty period.
+It is essential, as it is the date for the payment terms and also for any return or warranty period.

 Unique Invoice Number

 An invoice needs to have a unique invoice number to track the document easily.
-This number can be assigned by the accounting software you are using or create a numbering system in Excel.
+This number can be assigned by the accounting software you are using, or you can create a numbering system in Excel.

 Having a unique identification number allows easy tracking of the invoice, and the customer will quote it when paying.